HomeRobot: Open-Vocabulary Mobile Manipulation: Related Work

 \textbf{Challenges.} There have been several challenges aiming to benchmark robotic systems at different tasks.
 These challenges provided a great testbed for ranking different systems.
 However, in most of the challenges (e.g., \cite{krotkov2018darpa,seetharaman2006unmanned,buehler2009darpa,correll2016analysis,wisspeintner2009robocup}), the participants create their own robotic platform making a fair comparison of the algorithms difficult.
 There are also challenges where the organizers provide the robotic platform to the participants (e.g., \cite{jackel2006darpa}).
 However, changing the task during the periodic evaluations made it difficult to track progress over time.
 Our aim is to have a real world benchmark using a standard hardware that is sustainable at least for a few years.

 \textbf{Reproducibility of robotics research.} Standardized robotics benchmarks have been pursued for a long time, often by open-sourcing robot designs or introducing low-cost robots \cite{Mller2020OpenBotTS,Kau2019StanfordDA,Grimminger2019AnOT,Yang2019REPLABAR,Gealy2019QuasiDirectDF,Wthrich2020TriFingerAO,Kumar_ROBEL,Murali2019PyRobotAO,Paull2017DuckietownAO}.
 However, the environments in which these robots are used vary dramatically, leading to evaluation of components (e.g., object navigation, SLAM) in isolation, instead of as components of a larger system that may not benefit from those changes.
 The \homerobot{} stack enables end-to-end benchmarking of individual components by providing a full robotics stack, with multiple implementations of different sub-modules.
 The simplicity helps move beyond standardized sets of objects (e.g., \cite{calli2015ycb,Morrison2020EGADAE,Yang2020BenchmarkingRM}) to a common set of robots, objects, and environments.
+Ours is the only benchmark to provide a \textit{broadly capable} robotics stack for implementing and sharing robotics code; this is similar to projects like PyRobot~\cite{pyrobot2019}, which doesn't also provide a strong simulation benchmark.

 \textbf{Real World Benchmarks.} RoboTHOR~\cite{robothor} provides a common set of scenes and objects for benchmarking navigation.
 RB2~\cite{Dasari2022RB2RM} ranks different manipulation algorithms in a local setting.
 TOTO~\cite{zhou2022train} takes a step further by providing a training dataset and running the experiments for the users.
 However, training and testing happen in the same environments and are limited to tabletop manipulation.
 Finally, the NIST Task Board~\cite{kimble2020benchmarking} is a successful challenge for fine-grained manipulation skills~\cite{lian2021benchmarking}, also limited to a tabletop context.
 Kadian et al.~\cite{kadian2019we} propose the Habitat-PyRobot bridge (HaPy) to allow real-world testing on the locobot robot; their framework is limited to navigation, and doesn't provide a generally-useful robotics stack with visualizations, debugging, motion planners, tooling, etc.